We may earn money or products from the companies mentioned in this post. Merci!

 When the sauce has thickened, and just before serving, carefully add the heavy cream.
 Stir well to distribute evenly.
 Dinner is ready!

-Serve the crockpot pork tenderloin recipe over egg noodles, rice or steamed fingerling potatoes along with a side of buttery green beans.
+Serve the slow cooker braised pork tenderloin recipe over egg noodles, rice, steamed fingerling potatoes or mashed potatoes along with a side of buttery green beans.
 Voilà!